 - New England Association of Schools and Colleges includes Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

-- North Central Association of Colleges and Schools includes Arizona, Arkansas, Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, South Dakota, West Virginia, Wisconsin, and Wyoming
+- Higher Learning Commission includes Arizona, Arkansas, Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, South Dakota, West Virginia, Wisconsin, and Wyoming

-- Northwest Association of Schools and Colleges includes Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington
+- Northwest Commission on Colleges and Universities includes Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington

 - Southern Association of Colleges and Schools includes Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia

-- Western Association of Schools and Colleges includes California, Hawaii, and the Pacific Basin
+- Western Association of Schools and Colleges includes California, Hawaii, and multiples islands and territories in the Pacific Basin

-It is important to conduct research and look for schools that are regionally and nationally accredited.
-There are schools known as diploma mills, which are schools that offer little course work and effort from the student.
+Whether you are searching for an MBA program on-campus or online, researching accreditations are always necessary.
+There are schools known as diploma mills, which offer little course work and effort from the student.
+While not too many years ago, online MBA programs could only receive national accreditations from the DEAC or ACICS.
+There are now prestigious online MBA programs holding top-notch business accreditation from regionally accredited schools and universities.
 Potential students should always inquire about accreditation to enrollment advisors before deciding on which educational institution is best.